oronymzy/tips/docs/glossry.md

 **statement** {: #statementdef }
 : count noun
-: A syntactic unit of an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) [programming language](https://en.wikipedia.org/wiki/Programming_language) that expresses some action to be carried out.[^statementdef1] A program written in such a language is formed by a sequence of one or more statements.
+: A syntactic unit of an [imperative](https://en.wikipedia.org/wiki/Imperative_programming) [programming language](https://en.wikipedia.org/wiki/Programming_language) that changes the program state or performs some kind of action.[^statementdef1] [^statementdef-note2] A program written in such a language is formed by a sequence of one or more statements.
 A statement may have internal components (e.g., [expressions](#expressiondef)).
 Boundaries between statements are demarcated by [separators](#separatordef), and the end of a statement is demarcated by a [terminator](#terminatordef). [^statementdef-note1]
 : Hypernym of [if-statement](#ifstatementdef) and [switch statement](#switchstatementdef).

 **subroutine** {: #subroutinedef }